Ekin-Sen/Login_Card/README.md

 # Login_Card
-* Login, Signup and Password_Reset Pages
+* This Design is a set of login, signup and password_reset pages
+* The pages were designed responsive